DanielJakubek/DeepFreeze3.0/Sprint 1/Sprint_Backlog/README.md

 # Sprint 1 Backlog

-Your Sprint 1 backlog should be put into this folder.
+Our Sprint 1 backlog was made in a project: https://github.com/DanielJakubek/DeepFreeze3.0/projects/4 We deemed this easier to read.